 Looking for a Job

 Jobs in Iceland aren't very hard to come by if you're a good, helpful worker with the intent of staying in the country for a while legally.
 If you're already in Iceland, take a look at local newspapers or simply ask around as most jobs are passed on through word-of-mouth.
-Another easy option is to look at job websites.
 For English-speakers, there are many popular English sites that regularly post Icelandic job listings:

 If you already speak Icelandic, your job prospects in Iceland increase tenfold.
 Keep track of current openings by applying to positions found on these Icelandic job pages: